bomberstudios/me/_posts/2023-02-17-my-pour-over-coffee-recipe--february-2023-edition.md

 ### Tools:

-- Hario v60 cone, size 2.
+- [Hario v60 cone, size 02](https://global.hario.com/product/coffee/dripper/VD.html).
 I use the plastic version because it’s cheap, light, and good enough.
-- Hario filters, size 2.
+- [Hario filters, size 02](https://global.hario.com/product/coffee/paperfilter/VCF.html).
 I’m using the “Made in Holland” version because that’s what I have around, but I have no idea how much that impacts the brew versus the “Made in Japan” ones.
 - A gooseneck kettle.
-I use a Hario Buono stovetop kettle, but there are multiple options out there.
+I use a [Hario Buono stovetop kettle](https://global.hario.com/product/coffee/kettle/VKB.html), but there are multiple options out there.
 - A coffee grinder, or ground coffee if it’s relatively fresh and ground at the right size (i.e: not supermarket coffee).
-I’m using a Comandante C40 grinder.
+I’m using a [Comandante C40 grinder](https://comandantegrinder.com).
 - A scale.
 You can use a fancy one, but a basic kitchen scale will do.

 ### Recipe: